 Summer boost for South Tyneside home owners

 Over the last year, the average sale price of property in South Tyneside remained level – putting the area 10th among the North East’s 12 local authorities for annual value growth.

-Buyers in the borough paid 0.8% less than the average price in the North East – £150,000 – but property prices the region remain low low compared to the national average of average £266,000.
+Buyers in South Tyneside paid 1.3% less than the average price in the North East – £132,000 – in June.

-The highest property prices nationally were in Kensington and Chelsea, with an average June sale price of £1.2m.
+The highest property prices in the country were in Kensington and Chelsea, in London, where the average June sale price was £1.4m.